EnMasseProject/enmasse-workshop/README.md

 #### Downloading and installing minishift

 If you don't have an OpenShift cluster available, you can use [minishift](https://github.com/minishift/minishift/) to run OpenShift locally on your laptop.
 Minishift supports all major OS platforms.
-Go to https://github.com/minishift/minishift/releases/tag/v1.6.0 and select the download for your OS.
+Go to https://github.com/minishift/minishift/releases and select the latest version and the download for your OS.

 #### Starting minishift